act65/masters-thesis/abstraction/theory/complexity.md

-There are a fw different parts to the complexity!?
+There are a few different parts to charachterising the complexity of an abstraction.

 - Discovery of the abstraction
 - Solving the abstraction
 - Mapping back to the original

-Each can be split into sample and computational complexity. (??)
-Although they are related... one depends on the other.
+What do we mean by complexity?

+Sample,
+computational complexity (memory, time, ?)
+Regret,
+...

+Also, what do we mean by worst case?
+Worst case with probability < X?

 ## Qs and Ts

+#### General computational complexity

-- Comparing complex seems superhard!?
+- Comparing complexity of algols seems superhard!?
 If one is cts and the other discrete then we can use different algorithms.
 So, Q: in general which representations allow the use of different optimisation algols?
 It doesnt seem sufficient to solve it for a single algol...
 But first step blah blah...
+Instead use lower bounds?!
+- ?

+#### Abstraction computational complexity

 - Dont just care abou finding the optimal solution, but also $\epsilon$ accurate solutions.
 How has the space of these changed?
 Is it now disconnected?
 Or does it have less volume?
 Etc...
 - (when) Is finding the optimal policy harder in the abstraction than in the original space, even if value is preserved!??

-### Computational complexity
+### Upper bound

 (problem is that for computational complexity, the details of the algol become important. when analysing approximation bounds we dont have to consider how to find the approximations...)